2023 Property Taxes

 A 7.5% penalty will be applied to current taxes and arrears if payment is received after June 30, 2023, and an additional 14.5% for payments made after the last business day in January 2024.

 Failure to receive a tax notice doesn’t alleviate property from property taxation.
 If you don’t receive a property tax notice by May 31, 2023, please contact our office at 780-523-5955.

-If your address has changed and you have not notified our office previously, please do so immediately by calling 780-523-5955, faxing us at 780-523-4227, e-mailing [email protected] or sending a letter to Big Lakes County, PO Box 239, High Prairie, AB T0G 1E0.
-It is important that you also contact Land Titles to update your address; it will also update our system.
+If your address has changed and you have not notified our office previously, please do so immediately by calling 780-523-5955, or faxing us at 780-523-4227 or e-mail [email protected] or send a letter to Big Lakes County, PO Box 239, High Prairie, AB T0G 1E0.
+Also please contact Land Titles to update your address; it will also update our system.

 Municipalities are not required to provide property tax receipts unless requested by the taxpayer.
 If you would like a receipt for taxes, please call or email our office.

 NOTICE is hereby given that the Assessment Roll of Big Lakes County made under the provisions of the Municipal Government Act has been prepared for the year 2023, and is open to inspection in the County Office, in High Prairie, Alberta from 8:15am to 4:00pm, during business hours.